menacit/virt_base_course/README.md

 The course relies on [scenskrack](https://github.com/Doctor-love/scenskrack) to generate PDF/HTML versions of the slides and bundle things into ZIP files.
 Remember to include yourself in the author section and add attribution for any images used in slides.
-All content included should be available under a [Creative Commons license](https://github.com/Doctor-love/scenskrack) (BY, BY-SA or CC0).
+All content included should be available under an OSI approved [Creative Commons license](https://github.com/Doctor-love/scenskrack) (BY, BY-SA or CC0).
 For tracking of images and other large assets, the [Git LFS extension](https://git-lfs.github.com/) is used.

 PRs containing photos of cats and/or dogs will be rejected - there are already to many of them on